-BKN301 reveals advancement plans for 2025 with focus on AI and global expansion
+BKN301 Reveals Advancement Plans For 2025 With Focus On AI And Global Expansion

-(MENAFN- CommuniGate Middle East) December 18 2024: BKN301 Group, a London-based Banking-as-a-Service technology provider dedicated to empowering the financial industry, revealed its ambitious strategic plans for 2025.
+(MENAFN- Mid-East Info) BKN301 Group, a London-based Banking-as-a-Service technology provider dedicated to empowering the financial industry, revealed its ambitious strategic plans for 2025.
 These plans include: To establish itself as a global operator and to integrate artificial intelligence (AI) into its innovative BaaS Orchestrator solution.
-This move is expected to enhance efficiency across its offerings, solidifying the Group’s leading position in the fintech industry.
+This move is expected to enhance efficiency across its offerings, solidifying the Group's leading position in the fintech industry.

 As part of this new journey, BKN301 Group recently attended the MENA Fintech Festival 2024 in Qatar to set the stage for its future global expansion.
 The event provided a valuable occasion for the Group to engage with key stakeholders, explore partnership opportunities in both regional and international markets and highlight its modular Banking-as-a-Service platform, BKN301 BaaS Orchestrator.